0xcire/tt/READM.md

 ## Features

-- attempt to build a repo config builder cli in Rust
+- attempt to build a repo config builder cli in Go/Zig/Rust
+-

 ## Tech